Samuel Francis Du Pont: Death and legacy

-Du Pont died on June 23, 1865, while on a trip to Philadelphia and is buried in the du Pont family cemetery.
-The cemetery is located near the Hagley Museum in Greenville, Delaware.
+Du Pont died on June 23, 1865, while on a trip to Philadelphia, and is buried in the du Pont family cemetery near the Hagley Museum in Greenville, Delaware.

 In 1882, 17 years after Du Pont's death, the U.S. Congress finally moved to recognize his service and commissioned a sculpture of him to be placed in Pacific Circle in Washington.
 A bronze sculpture of Du Pont by Launt Thompson was dedicated on December 20, 1884, and the traffic circle was renamed Dupont Circle.
 In attendance were U.S. President Chester A. Arthur and Delaware senator Thomas F. Bayard.
 Though the circle still bears his name, the statue was moved to Rockford Park (part of Wilmington State Parks) in Wilmington, Delaware, by the du Pont family in 1920, and replaced by a fountain designed by Daniel Chester French, dedicated in 1921.

 Louviers was added to the National Register of Historic Places in 1971.